waran2/azure_deploy/readme.md

 This is miminum code required for an Azure Flask project deployment.

 Check out my [blog post](http://timmyreilly.azurewebsites.net/starter-site-for-flask-on-azure-web-apps/) if you have any other questions.

+Waran